-Our aim is to ensure that all children achieve to the best of their ability.
+Our aim is to address academic and social challenges through targeted learning experiences and exposure to exciting and stimulating wider opportunities ensuring that all children achieve to the best of their ability.
 This achievement is not only academic but encompasses all aspects of personal and social development.